Alphonse256/html-and-css_webpage-parts/City_Card/README.md

 - Run the app in any desired code editor.
 - Open it with the browser
+- Click on the Read More button to know more about these cities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>